jank3/RestSql/README.md

 the database and the website UI.
 While still allowing services to directly connect to the database or constraining services to connect through the API.

+#Funding
+* If you would like to fund this effort: http://gofundme.com/2ga94ma5